bhorner/dev/README.md

 16 Jan 15:40:15 - [nodemon] watching: *.*
 16 Jan 15:40:15 - [nodemon] starting `node bin/www`
 ```
+Now open up your browser and go to "http://localhost:3000/", and voila!

 ### CONGRATS YOUR LOCAL NODE SERVER IS RUNNING, BABY.
 Take a breathe, give yourself a high-five.